fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 ### 1. Creating Non-Root Docker Images
 OpenShift enforces security best practices for containers out of the box, such as requiring Docker images to run as non-root and disallowing privileged containers, which can be harmful to the OpenShift cluster if they are compromised.
 In this section explains how to make a Spring Boot-based `Dockerfile` run as non-root.

-Let's look at the `Dockerfile` for `bluecompute-ce's` inventory service for reference.
+Let's look at the `Dockerfile` for `bluecompute's` inventory service for reference.
 You don't need to worry about what the service does, as we are only concerned with how the `Dockerfile` packages the code, followed by how to make it run as non-root.

 **NOTE:** To learn more about `Dockerfile` options and their syntax, check out the [official documentation](https://docs.docker.com/engine/reference/builder/).